 The most common symptom of renal trauma is hematuria or blood in the urine.
 It can be gross hematuria in which it can be seen by the naked eye or microscopic hematuria, in which the blood cells can only be seen on microscopic evaluation of the urine.
 It can easily be noticed by means of a dipstick test of the urine which picks up blood cells in the sample.

-There can also be symptoms related to failure of the kidney.
+There can also be symptoms related to the failure of the kidney.
 There can be an accumulation of urea and other nitrogen substances within the bloodstream.
 Leading to symptoms such as tiredness, headache, loss of appetite, vomiting, and nausea.
-If the potassium level rises too much beyond normal, cardiac arrhythmias can occur, which can be life threatening or, at the very least, dangerous.
-The balance of fluid in the body can be off balance but it is rare to get high blood pressure.
+If the potassium level rises too much beyond normal, cardiac arrhythmias can occur, which can be life-threatening or, at the very least, dangerous.
+The balance of fluid in the body can be off-balance but it is rare to get high blood pressure.

 The patient with renal trauma can experience flank pain, especially if there are blood clots located in the blood vessels of the kidney or inflammation of the kidney.
 The pain comes from stretching of the capsule from increased pressure in the kidney itself.
 If the kidney injury becomes the result of dehydration of the body, the patient can be thirsty and have physical evidence of dehydration on physical examination.
 There may be a palpable bladder from fluid overload in the bladder.
 If the kidney cannot excrete enough fluid, there is then a buildup of fluid and edema from too much fluid in the body.